kitbagjs/router/docs/advanced-concepts/reusing-param-names.md

 ] as const satisfies Routes
 ```

 Notice how in this example the param `id` is used at every level.
 The router treats this as a single param with a value that is a tuple with each occurrence having a spot.
-So calling ``, would expect `params: { id: [string, string, string] }`.
+So calling `router.push({ route:'account.workspace.key' })`, would expect `params: { id: [string, string, string] }`.

 ```ts
 router.push({ route: 'account.workspace.key', params: { id: ['a', 'b', 'c'] } })